gtrant/eraser/trunk/eraser5/README.txt

    1.3.
 Digital signature

-        The setup program is signed with Pretty Good Privacy (PGP) (public key available at web site) for verifying the authenticity.
-The signature file should be included with the archive.
-This file has the extension '.asc'.

-        If you did not receive a separate digital signature file with this archive, download the official binary distribution at the home page (see section 5.1).
+        The setup program is signed with an Authenticode signature for authenticity verification.

 ----------------------------------------------------------------
 2. SYSTEM REQUIREMENTS

-   This version of Eraser runs on Windows 95, 98, ME, NT 4.0, 2000, XP and all editions of Vista.
-Windows XP x64 and all 64-bit SKUs of Vista can also be used (using the 64-bit version)
+   This version of Eraser runs on Windows 2000, XP and all editions of Vista.
+Windows XP x64 and all 64-bit SKUs of Vista can also be used (using the 64-bit version).
+Windows 7 installs may work but Eraser 5 is not currently tested under that platform.

 ----------------------------------------------------------------
 3. HOW TO INSTALL & UNINSTALL